codeite/WebApiProblem/README.md

 ## application/api-problem

-A small framework for turning exceptions into good Rest responses in WebApi.
+A small framework for turning exceptions into good Rest responses in MVC WebApi (.net).

 It is based on the recomendations in http://tools.ietf.org/html/draft-nottingham-http-problem-03